A 28-year-old man has narrowly avoided jail after assaulting his partner and threatening to kill her.

 She described how he had started to raise his voice at the woman, and called her names as they walked.

-The advocate said that Duncan pushed the woman, and she pushed him back, and then his arm hit her breast.
+The advocate said that Duncan and the woman pushed one another, and his arm hit her breast.
 The pushing and striking of her breast constituted the assault offence.

 The court was shown CCTV of the street where the pair were walking, and heard an audio recording the woman made on her phone in which Duncan threatened the woman and called her derogatory names.